GChuf/RCWM/README.md

 # What's new in v2:
 - install for individual users now possible
-- speed up reading and writing directory paths to be copied/moved (now done in registry, no writing/reading from files anymore)
 - added .exe file to write directory paths into registry through ps2exe script (no more console flicker)
 - fixed UNC paths when copying/moving
-- fixed encoding issues in windows 7 (powershell v2) - the culprit was the default cmd.exe font
+- fixed encoding issues in windows XP/7/8 - the culprit was the default cmd.exe font
 - moved some batch scripts to powershell
-- included support for powershell v7
+- speed up reading and writing directory paths to be copied/moved (now done in registry, no writing/reading from files anymore)
 - other minor speed-ups

 ![Magic examples](img/RCWM.gif)